MbinAziz/PythonLearningJourney/README.md

 # PythonLearningJourney/
-''' This is my notes and homework for myy python journey'''
+This is my notes and homework for my Python journey.

 ##   CskilledDiploma/
 *    01VariablesOperators/
 *    02SelectionAndLoops/

 ##  100DaysOfCode
 *    Day01/
 *    Day02/
-    README.md